Online Group Therapy

 In this time with the Covid-19 virus, online groups have become very popular and are an effective way to include people confronting similar issues, but who live too far away to come together in a face-to-face group.
 To watch a video in Auslan about online group therapy, click here.

-- Yoga Therapy Group (runs for six weeks, several times per year)
+- Yoga Group Sessions (runs for six weeks, several times per year)

 Groups need a minimum of six participants to proceed, so please let us know if you are interested!
 Contact us to express interest in joining or to find out more …

 Deaf Group Therapy